Dr-BoYuan/official/content/post/getting-started/index.md

 ---
-title: Welcome to my personal site
+title: Welcome to my site
-subtitle: Hey, thank you for visting my persona academic website.
+subtitle: Hey, thank you for visting my personal academic site.
 If you are interested in my research, please do not hesitate to get in touch.
 date: 2021-03-05T17:49:33.319Z
 summary: I create effective and efficient AI and maching learning algorithms for